 Head shot of a sizzling steak on a hot grill, with a pat of homemade garlic herb butter slowly melting on top, creating a glistening golden pool of savory goodness

-I’ve always loved a perfectly cooked steak, but I couldn’t help but feel that something was missing.
-That’s when I discovered the secret to taking my steak to the next level: homemade butter.
+I have always enjoyed a well-cooked steak, but I couldn’t shake the feeling that it was lacking something.
+That’s when I stumbled upon the key to elevating my steak game: homemade butter.

 In this article, I’ll share with you my tried and true method for making the most delicious butter to accompany your steak.
 From selecting the right butter to infusing flavors and cooking techniques, I’ll guide you through the process step by step.